ProjectDean/ansible_test/README.md

 1. First install ansible however you like
 2. Create your first inventory:<br>
-    This file contains a list of your managed nodes/hosts, either their DNS or their IP
+    This file contains a list of your managed nodes/hosts, either their DNS or their IP and is a simple filed called "inventory"

 3. First Ansible command:<br>
     ansible all --key-file ~/.ssh/ansible -i inventory -m ping<br>